 When your claim is denied, the insurance company will also send a letter to your employer.
 The insurer will tell your employer that you are able to work and don’t qualify for long term disability.

-Upon getting this letter, your employer will likely call or write you to ask when you plan to return to work.
-You need to inform your employer, in writing, that you disagree with the insurance company and are appealing their decision.
+Upon getting this letter, your employer will likely call or write to you to ask when you plan to return to work.
+So, you need to inform your employer, in writing, that you disagree with the insurance company and are appealing their decision.

 For many employers that is all you will need to do.
 They will continue to allow you to be on unpaid sick leave while you are appealing the denial of long-term disability.